Maxi-Franco/DosTresCinco/README.md

-# DosTresCinco
+# Dos Tres Cinco

-Excersise made at ORT University
+This is an excersise made at ORT University.<br>
+The images and data were provided in the class material

+Applied technologies:
+- HTML 5
+- CSS - Bootstrap
+- jQuery

+By  _Maxi-Franco_